BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

       1. If you want to run your own or external chain, set `isGenesisBlockProvidedExternally` to `true`; at the same time, you need to modify the following parameter values ​​`chainName`, `assetType` and `chainMagic`;

-      2. If you want to run the BFChain main chain, set `isGenesisBlockProvidedExternally` to `false`
+      2. If you want to run the BFMeta main chain, set `isGenesisBlockProvidedExternally` to `false`

       ![](./media/c5ba8d37739c1a74bf5c1d62e777ee22.png)